5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 2. Wood Chop

-Targets: The deep transverse abdomens muscles, oblique muscles, legs, hips, back and shoulders.
+Targets: The deep transverse abdominals, obliques, legs, hips, back and shoulders.

-1. Start standing in an athletic stance, feet shoulder-width apart, soft bend in your knees, core engaged.
-Stagger your feet, so your left foot is slightly behind your right.
+1. Start standing in an athletic stance with your feet shoulder-width apart, a soft bend in your knees and your core engaged.
+Stagger your feet so your left foot is slightly behind your right.
 Most of your weight is in your right foot.

 2. Hold one dumbbell horizontally between your hands.